LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.34.0
+*Released*: 28 March 2025
+- Add `createSnapshotSelectionKey`
+  - Used to snapshot selections for a given QueryModel without needing to use the server side snapshot API or useSnapshotSelections flag

 ### version 6.33.0
 *Released*: 28 March 2025
 - Issue 52068: Filtering on a value with a semicolon is incorrectly displayed in the filter modal facet filter listing